All 1B students must join our Google Classroom using their

-Hello!
-My name is Pam Tortorici (pronounced tor-tor-ee-see) and this is my ninth year teaching first grade teacher at St. Thomas the Apostle for class 1-B!
-Your child is about to set off on journey through an amazing year, but it will be a little bit different from what you may have known from Kindergarten.
+My name is Pam Tortorici (pronounced tor-tor-ee-see) and this is my 10th year teaching as the first grade teacher at St. Thomas the Apostle for class 1-B!
+Your child is about to set off on a journey through an amazing year, but it will be a little bit different from what you may have known from Kindergarten.
+Especially since we have been remote the last few months.
+I know times are difficult and we, in first grade, aim to make this year’s experience a positive one for all!
 Here are a few things to keep in mind to ensure that our year together is a successful one as a first grade leader at St. Thomas the Apostle …

-- Make sure your child has at least 3 sharpened pencils and an eraser for class each day.
+- Due to our new school policies, each student should have their own pencil case.
+There will be no communal supplies.
+Make sure your child has at least 3 sharpened pencils and an eraser for class each day.
 It's great to always begin with the end in mind!
 How can we plan and prepare our day without the proper tools?
 Be sure to check your child’s backpack for any supplies you may need to replenish throughout the week.
 It’s always good to keep a pencil case at home filled with the same supplies your child has at school, just in case!

-- Remember to bring a nut-free snack to enjoy during the day.
-Remember: nut-free means not traces of nuts of any kind (almonds, hazelnuts, tree nuts, etc).
+Remember to bring a healthy, nut-free snack to enjoy during the day.
+As shown at the top of this page, please remember that “nut-free” means no traces of nuts of any kind (almonds, hazelnuts, tree nuts, etc).
 Keep your body and mind clean with a balanced snack such a yogurt or fruit!
 Don’t forget to bring a washcloth, fork or a spoon if you need it for snack or lunch!
-Due to the HIGH AMOUNT of allergies in our school, it is very important that ALL INGREDIENTS are checked on the snacks you send it.
-If the food is "made in a plant that processes tree nuts or peanuts" your child will not be permitted to eat it in school.
+Again, due to the HIGH AMOUNT of allergies in our school, it is very important that ALL INGREDIENTS are checked on the snacks you send it.
+If the food is "made in a plant that processes tree nuts or peanuts" your child will not be permitted to eat it in school and it will be sent home.
 Thank you for your cooperation in this matter.

-- BIRTHDAYS — ** Due to the high amount of allergies in school and for the safety of our students, goodie bags for birthdays and holidays, both, inedible and edible, are not permitted unless authorized by the teacher.
-We will use an alternate way of celebrating these occassions such as with dress down, no homework passes, or a prize from the principal.
+BIRTHDAYS — ** Due to the high amount of allergies in school and for the safety of our students, goodie bags for birthdays and holidays, both, inedible and edible, are not permitted unless authorized by the teacher.
+We will use an alternate way of celebrating these occasions such as with dress down and a prize from the teacher.
 Thank you! **